News and Events Menu

 After 17 years at Washington University, Sleckman began looking for a new opportunity, somewhere he could use his talents for integrating research and patient care to build something new.
 He then spent five years at the Sandra and Edward Meyer Cancer Center at Weill Cornell Medicine in New York City, most recently serving as the center’s associate director, before he set his sights on Birmingham, Alabama.

-Last fall, Sleckman was asked to interview for the position of director of the O’Neal Comprehensive Cancer Center at UAB, but this time, the interviewers weren’t interested in his experience as a New Jersey state trooper.
+Last fall, Sleckman was asked to interview for the position of director of the UAB O’Neal Comprehensive Cancer Center, but this time, the interviewers weren’t interested in his experience as a New Jersey state trooper.

 Doing something ‘great’ to me means that you’ve discovered something that’s important for diagnosing cancer, for treating cancer or for preventing cancer.
 Now, as a cancer center, our job is to make sure that our work makes its way to patient care or to the population.

-Barry P. Sleckman, M.D., Ph.D. , Director, O'Neal Comprehensive Cancer Center at UAB
+Barry P. Sleckman, M.D., Ph.D. , Director, UAB O'Neal Comprehensive Cancer Center

 “I did just about every job at the Siteman Cancer Center at Washington University, and I have seen just about everything imaginable,” Sleckman said.
 “I believe that I have become good at spotting growth opportunities in cancer centers at academic medical institutions now, and I think that’s a key feature of this position.”